Your Inner Voice Can Control Your Life: Become Positive

 6 tips for taking back your power from your inner voice

-The most impactful criticisms came from your closest family to whom you were emotionally attached.
+The most impactful criticisms came from your closest family members whom you were emotionally attached to and loved.
 Understand some of the criticisms were meant to ensure your emotional and physical safety or make you a “stronger person.”
-Know that your mind does not have or express feelings, it records the words and repeats them back through your inner critic.
-The replay is always automatic.
+But it didn't work that way.
+Actually, the comments were hurtful and caused you to think poorly about yourself.

 The more you know, the less power the critical and judgmental content will have.
-Find proof why the harmful material is wrong and unfounded.
+Find proof of why the harmful material is wrong and unfounded.
 When you find the real truth, you will create a crack in the negative thought pattern and dissipate its power and influence.

 But that alone is not enough to achieve mental freedom.